Confirmed team news from Brentford vs Birmingham City

 Brentford: Bentley, Dalsgaard, Egan, Bjelland, Barbet, McEachran, Mokotjo, Sawyers, Watkins, Maupay, Jozefzoon.

-Substitutes: Daniels, Mepham, Judge, Marcondes, Woods, Macleod, Ogbene.
+Substitutes: Daniels, Mepham, Judge, Marcondes, Woods, Clarke, Ogbene.

 Birmingham: Stockdale, Roberts, Colin, Gardner, Dean, Bramall, N'Doye, Gallagher, Maghoma, Boga, Lowe.